-Table 4 reports the long-run estimates, where the outcome variable is sales growth from 1981 or 1982 (after the HCI Drive ended) to 2009 or 2010.
+Table 3 reports the long-run estimates, where the outcome variable is sales growth from 1981 or 1982 (after the HCI Drive ended) to 2009 or 2010.
 The results show continuing effects in the long run.
-The IV estimate in column 2 implies that a one standard deviation increase in $\operatorname{asinh}(Credit_f)$ raises firms' sales growth by 2.5 standard deviations.
-To translate this into cumulative growth, note that a doubling of credit leads to 39 percentage points higher growth between the early 1980s and the late 2000s, equivalent to a 1.2 percentage point higher annual growth rate over this period.
+Column 2 reports the IV results without upstream and downstream exposure variables.
+The SW-F statistic is 11.5, indicating a strong instrument.
+Column 3 adds the upstream and downstream exposure controls.
+The coefficient falls to 0.23, but remains significant.
+Unlike in the short-run specification, in the long run the upstream exposure measure is marginally significant, indicating that firms supplying inputs to the treated firms grew faster.
 Appendix Tables B1 and B2 report the first stage results for the short run and the long run, respectively.